flipacholas/Architecture-of-consoles/articles/dreamcast.md

 {{< side_by_side >}}
   <div class="toleft">
     {{< video src="megadrive" >}}
-    <figcaption class="caption">Sonic 3D Blast (1996) for the Mega Drive</figcaption>
+    <figcaption class="caption">Sonic 3D Blast (1996) for the Mega Drive
+    <br>The predecessor performs FM synthesis to generate audio signals on the fly</figcaption>
   </div>

   <div class="toright">
     {{< video src="dreamcast" >}}
     <figcaption class="caption">Sonic Adventure (1999) for the Dreamcast
-    <br>There's only two channels since it's just a PCM stereo sample</figcaption>
+    <br>The new audio subsystem processes PCM samples without any hassle</figcaption>
   </div>
 {{< /side_by_side >}}

+Instead of programming an FM chip, the composers of Sonic Adventure produced their soundtrack in-house and then encoded it to 'ADX', a lossy format developed by CRI Middleware.
+Hence, it only uses two of the 64 PCM channels (stereo).

+ADX compression enables the game to decode and stream the data from the GD-ROM to the Sound IC without running out of memory or bandwidth.
+The driver can be implemented in many ways, as there are multiple multiple approaches to balance the workload of the main CPU and ARM7.

 #### Staying alive

-Somehow this chip is also responsible for providing a **Real Time Clock** or 'RTC' to the BIOS, it's also connected to a clock battery to continue working without AC power.
+Somehow, this chip is also responsible for providing a **Real Time Clock** (RTC) to the BIOS, it's also connected to a clock battery to continue working without AC power.

 ---

 ## Operating System

-During the console's lifespan, there have been two different OS that could run on the Dreamcast:

-#### Classic Shell

-The 2 MB of 'System ROM' stores a **BIOS** that runs a small shell when the console is switched on.
+2 MB of 'System ROM' stores a **BIOS** that bootstraps the game or a small shell when the console is switched on.

+The BIOS also contains routines that games use to simplify I/O functions, like reading from the GD-ROM drive.

+#### Shell

+If there isn't a valid game disc inserted, the console proceeds to boot the graphic shell.

 {{< float_group >}}